Empire Zinc strike: The strike

+Ladies Auxiliary picket line

 On June 7, 1951, Empire escalated its attack on the union, running a full-page ad in the Silver City Daily Press, announcing that it would reopen the mine because of the back-to-work petition.
 Company officials had already met with County Sheriff Leslie Goforth and District Attorney Thomas Foy and obtained assurances that the road to the mine would be opened.
 Goforth said he needed more deputies to deal with the union, and Empire promised to provide funds for 24 new deputies.
 The picket lines were reinforced by unionists from other mines and, for the first time, many women and children joined them.
 Arrests were made, but as soon as picketers were arrested, more stepped in to take their places.
 No strikebreakers were able to enter the mine.
 Empire immediately requested a restraining order from District Judge Archibald Marshall, and he granted it the next day.
 The strikers met that night at the union hall to discuss their options—the discussions continued past midnight.
 Some called for a general strike in the mining district, others pointed out that they would face huge fines if the injunction were ignored, but everyone agreed that giving up after eight months of deprivation would be too bitter of a pill to swallow.
 Jencks and Bob Hollowwa, another IUMMSW representative brought in to help, argued that having the women of the Ladies Auxiliary take over the picket line could circumvent the injunction because it prohibited only "union members" from blocking the road.
 Most of the women present embraced the idea and said they were capable of handling the job.
 Most men were against it, saying it was too dangerous.
 After several votes, with all having a vote, a motion for the women to take over the strike lines for 24 hours passed by a small majority.
 The next day the women successfully defended the strike lines and confidently returned to the union meetings to secure an open-ended extension of their status as defenders of the strike line.
 On June 16, Sheriff Goforth and his new deputies made a full-scale assault on the picket line using tear gas to disperse the women picketers.
 They withstood the assault, but Goforth arrested 62 people: 45 women and 17 children.
 District Attorney Foy asked New Mexico Governor Edwin Mechem for assistance, but he was aghast, replying that all picketers should be released on their own recognizance, and stating that the NM State Police would not serve as strike breakers.
 At first, the DA told the women he would release them if they would promise to stay away from the picket lines, but they steadfastly refused.
 Late that night, he relented and let them go without conditions.
 Time and Life magazines and the New York Times covered the story.
 On June 24, the Federal Mediation and Conciliation Service called on Empire and Local 890 to allow them to arbitrate the issues.
 Local 890 accepted, but Empire rejected the offer.